-Name, Province or State and Country of Residence Principal and Previous Occupations Officer Since Approximate Number of Voting Class A Common Shares owned as at June 30, 2023 McCARTHY, George Connecticut, U.S.A.
-Chair of the Board, of the Corporation.
-January 1, 1993 36,302 ALONSO, Juan Ontario, Canada Vice President and Chief Financial Officer, of the Corporation.
-Chief Financial Officer of Pernod Ricard South Latam (Sao Paulo, Brazil) from March 1, 2022 974 BEGLEY, Caroline Ontario, Canada 2016 to 2022.
-Vice-President, Marketing, of the Corporation.
-July 1, 2020 0 CÔTÉ, Stéphane Ontario, Canada Vice-President, New Business Ventures, of the Corporation.
-July 1, 2013 11,587 KRANTZ, Nicolas Ontario, Canada President, Chief Executive Officer, of the Corporation.
+Name, Province or State and Country of Residence Principal and Previous Occupations Officer Since Approximate Number of Voting Class A Common Shares owned as at June 30, 2024 DI CLEMENTE, Lucio Director and Chair of the Board of February 8, 2024 1,844 Toronto, Canada Directors of the Corporation.
+Currently, a director at Chemtrade Logistics Inc.and was President of West49 Inc. from 2010-to 2014.
+ALONSO, Juan Ontario, Canada Vice President and Chief Financial Officer, of the Corporation.
+Chief Financial Officer of Pernod Ricard South Latam (Sao Paulo, Brazil) from 2016 to 2022.
+March 1, 2022 4,049 BEGLEY, Caroline Ontario, Canada Vice-President, Marketing, of the Corporation.
+July 1, 2020 0' CÔTÉ, Stéphane Ontario, Canada Vice-President, New Business Ventures, of the Corporation.
+July 1, 2013 14,087 KRANTZ, Nicolas Ontario, Canada President, Chief Executive Officer, of the Corporation.
 CEO, Pernod Ricard Winemakers from 2017 to 2020 and CFO, Pernod Ricard EMEA & LATAM from 2012 to 2017.
-July 1, 2020 4,360 SMITH, Ryan Ontario, Canada Vice President, Sales, of the Corporation.
+July 1, 2020 8,558 SMITH, Ryan Ontario, Canada Vice President, Sales, of the Corporation.
 Director, Trade Marketing, of the Corporation from 2018 to 2023 and Regional Sales Director, Ontario, of the Corporation from 2014 to 2018.
-February 1, 2023 1,187 VALENCIA, Marc Ontario, Canada General Counsel, Corporate Secretary and Vice-President, Public Affairs, of the Corporation.
-December 1, 2004 50,360
+February 1, 2023 1,823 VALENCIA, Marc Ontario, Canada General Counsel, Corporate Secretary and Vice-President, Public Affairs, of the Corporation.
+December 1, 2004 57,103

-'Other than the Corporation's Chief Executive Officer and Chief Financial Officer, officers of the Corporation who are on expatriate assignment from Pernod Ricard or are employed by HWSL hold no shares in the capital of Corby.
+Directors and Officer of the Corporation, effective February 8, 2024. \\Other than the Corporation's Chief Executive Officer and Chief Financial Officer, officers of the Corporation who are on expatriate assignment from Pernod Ricard or are employed by HWSL hold no shares in the capital of Corby.